Axway/mft-convert/content/en/docs/TransferCFT/internal_a_m_start_here/About_PassPort_am/_index.md

 ---

-    title: About PassPort AM
+    title: "About PassPort AM"
-    linkTitle: PassPort type access management
+    linkTitle: "PassPort type access management"
-    weight: 170
+    weight: 160

----
-This section describes how to configure access management when not using {{< TransferCFT/PrimaryCGorUM  >}}.
+---This section describes how to configure access management when not using {{< TransferCFT/PrimaryCGorUM  >}}.

 ## Concepts